theSimpleCoder37/DSA-Patterns/kadane's-algorithm/maximum-sum-circular-subarray/guide.md

 #### **Find the Slow Part**

-The slow part of our first solution is the three nested loops.
+The slow part of our first solution is the two nested loops.

 ```cpp
 for (int i = 0; i < n; ++i) { // Loop 1